 They could try dropping off the car in Vienna and getting a second rental car for the trip to Budapest, but now they have a second drop off fee and extra transfers, so they may actually spend more money while adding extra work and stress.
 There are also usually fees and/or restrictions on taking an Austrian rental car into Hungary.

 On the other hand, they could purchase flexible 2nd class train tickets covering Prague to Vienna, and Vienna to Budapest, for about $220 USD.
 Adding in transfers to and from the stations, the total comes to about $300 USD.
 So in total, less than half the cost of renting a car, and with far less than half the stress.

-One thing not many people notice when visiting Prague is it's the mass array of weird and wonderful and sometimes controversial sculptures that have been placed object around this very compacted city.
+One thing few people notice when visiting Prague is the mass array of weird and wonderful and sometimes controversial sculptures that have been placed around this very compacted city.